 The home inspection law states that a person who recommends a home inspector is not liable if “good faith” was used.
 What is “good faith”?
 Surely that means more than just knowing he carries a license in his back pocket.
 They should know that the inspector is inspecting AND reporting according to State standards.
 Sometimes, realtors have a “Fave 5” list of home inspectors to hand to clients.
 They should know that each one of those inspectors is following the law.
 If they want to avoid any liability, they should hand the client a phone book or nothing at all, and tell them to go to the web.
 Sometimes a few realtors have tried (and succeeded) to talk a buyer out of using me, (using pricing as a “ruse”), and sometimes they have tried (and succeeded) to talk a seller out of using me.
 This is strange and rather absurd.
 If (when) an inexperienced inspector misses something, the buyer can sue not only the home inspector but also the realtor who handed them the list, and the seller, claiming that they should have known or did know about the deficiency.
 When a seller gets nervous because he has heard I am coming to do the inspection, (whether he hired me or the buyer hired me), because of what he may have been “told” about me, he should relax and know that his chances of being sued are nil with me, rather than being sky high with an inexperienced inspector showing up and NOT doing a State Licensed home inspection and report.
 If I’m even on someone’s “Fave 5” list, I’m probably down at the bottom on the last line.
 The problem is most home inspectors did not change their ways when licensing kicked in to meet the newer tougher standards.
 Demand the best!

-As of 2017, I am the only member of the Independent Home Inspectors of North America, in the State of Indiana.
+As of 2020, I am 1 of only 4 members of the the Independent Home Inspectors of North America, in the State of Indiana.
 See the attached link on my website.
 This means I have signed an oath NOT to SOLICIT work from realtors.
 I still work with realtors each week because my buyers are purchasing a home and realtors are usually involved, but with the exception for when my clients are purchasing a FSBO property.
 I find it interesting that sometimes I get calls from realtors when they have a persnickety client who is wealthy and/or they are a professional in the area of a lawyer, doctor, engineer, CPA, business owner, dentist, etc. Getting back to the “Fave 5” list I talked about, if they weren’t worried about liability, why not use the "other" inspectors?
 I’ll take any job that comes along, whether it’s for the little old widow lady buying a bungalow, or the professional who bought the 1.6 million dollar lake property.
 (By the way, that realtor “earned” an $80,000 commission-do you think they want to see any problems listed in my inspection report)?
 (By the way there were several, but the deal still went through).
 If a deal doesn’t go through it was because of the condition of the house or an unwillingness of the buyer and seller to negotiate, or the house was too high priced to begin with.
 I enjoy working with the honest and conscientious realtors out there.
 I hope you find one for your transaction.
 It’s best for you to enlist the help of a realtor from a different company than from the company who has the house listed, that you are interested in (Independent Home Inspectors of North America).